kiboschool/course-july-2023-onboarding/src/lessons/setup/academic-accounts.md

 # Academic Accounts
 ---

 You will use many accounts and tools for your learning at Kibo.
-Like a technologist, you will be come adept at using the right tools for the job!
+Like a technologist, you will become adept at using the right tools for the job!

 The key account for your learning will be your Google Kibo Account, e.g., yourname@kibo.school.
 During your time at Kibo, you will complete lessons, receive communications, and register for and use tools with a  Kibo Google Workspace for Education account.
 An account has already been created for you. **Going forward, all Kibo-related communications will be sent to this account, and you need to check it daily.**